Can dogs eat rice?

 Can dogs have rice: Conclusion

-For the dog lovers among us, and if you read this far I count you, it’s nice to know that we can share rice with our furry friends.
+For the dog lovers among us, and if you have read this far, I count you, and it’s nice to know that we can share rice with our furry friends.
 All forms of rice are safe (when cooked), and many are extremely healthy.
-Rice should not take the place of your dog’s regular diet, however, so make these meals or snacks special and infrequent unless directed by your vet otherwise.
+However, the rice should not replace your dog’s regular diet, so make these meals or snacks special and infrequent unless your vet directs otherwise.

-Also for a more information overview about what your dog should and should not eat, be sure to take a look at our “Can dogs eat…” article where we cover over 80 different items.
+Also, for a more informative overview about what your dog should and should not eat, be sure to look at our “Can dogs eat…” article, where we cover over 80 different items.